JoaoArturCosta/ctt-product-spa/README.md

     docker compose up --build -d
     ```

-    This command will:

-    - Build the Docker image for the frontend application (including installing dependencies and building static assets).
-    - Build the Docker image for the mock API server.
+    This command will build the Docker images and start the frontend application and the mock API server.
-    - Start both services in detached mode (`-d`).

 3.  **Access the application:**
-    Open your web browser and navigate to `http://localhost:8080` (or the port mapped in `docker-compose.yml` if different).
+    Open your web browser and navigate to `http://localhost:3000`.

 4.  **Access the mock API (optional):**
     The mock API data can be viewed directly at `http://localhost:3001/products`.